Dan masks: Gle performance

 Daniel B. Reed calls music the "fuel" that drives gle performance.
 Reed writes, "Performers use music to attract the spiritual power that enables them to solve sorcery conflicts and heal, manifesting Dan spiritual powers in collaboration with the Ivorian judiciary to combat socially destructive spiritual behaviors."

 Contemporary gle performances incorporate elements of popular culture.
 For example, gle may reference technology, mention Jesus or Allah, incorporate mass-mediated popular music and sing or speak in many languages.

 Before a gle can perform, his performance must first be approved be the proper authorities - those affiliated with the "sacred house" of a particular gle.
 A person or group of people may hire a gle, but in order to do so they must also present their reasons why, as well as where, when and how the gle will perform, to these same authorities.
-The process that the authorities undergo to determine whether the gle can perform is shrouded in secrecy, but essentially the authories consult a powerful spirit, called the yinan, by "throwing" kola nuts, a process used in divination.
+The process that the authorities undergo to determine whether the gle can perform is shrouded in secrecy, but essentially the authorities consult a powerful spirit, called the yinan, by "throwing" kola nuts, a process used in divination.
 If the answer is "yes" to the question of whether the gle can perform, then the cost of the performance is assessed and the performance planning begins.

 There are a series of rules that must be followed in order for the gle to manifest.
 Many of these concern women, who are forbidden from seeing certain genu (pl. gle).